Pack of progesterone pills against a pink background

 Despite their similarities, estrogen and progesterone have some key differences in how they operate within the body.
 These include the impact they have on:

-• Fertility – Estrogen or progesterone imbalances can impact both male and female fertility.
+• Fertility – Estrogen or progesterone imbalances can impact fertility in all sexes.
 In females, estrogen is largely responsible for preparing the female body for potential pregnancy, whereas progesterone is more closely associated with maintaining a pregnancy.
 [12]

 • Cancer risk – Estrogen dominance can cause uterine cells to multiply out of control, potentially leading to the development of cancer.
 Adequate progesterone levels can counteract some of these effects.
 [13] However, both types of hormones have been associated with breast cancer.
 [14]